smartcontractkit/documentation/src/pages/vrf/v2/subscription/examples/get-a-random-number.md

 1. Open MetaMask and set it to use the Sepolia testnet.
 The [Subscription Manager](/vrf/v2/subscription/ui/) detects your network based on the active network in MetaMask.

 1. Check MetaMask to make sure you have testnet ETH and LINK on Sepolia.
-You can get testnet ETH and LINK at one of the available [Sepolia faucets](https://faucets.chain.link/sepolia/).
+You can get testnet ETH and LINK at [faucets.chain.link](https://faucets.chain.link/sepolia/).

 1. Open the Subscription Manager at [vrf.chain.link](https://vrf.chain.link).
    <!-- prettier-ignore -->